On Lusternik-Schnirelmann category of SO(10): Introduction

-with $F_0= \ast$ and $F_m \simeq G$.
-Let $G\hookrightarrow E\rightarrow \Sigma A (A=\Sigma A_0)$ be a principal bundle with a characteristic map $\alpha :A\rightarrow G$.
-The following is our main result. \begin{thm} If $\alpha$ is compressible into $F_1$, $H_1(\alpha )=0 \in [A, \Omega F_1{\ast} \Omega F_1] $ and $K_m$ is a sphere, then we obtain $\cat{E}\leq m+1$. \end{thm} In some application, we need to weaken the hypothesis slightly: suppose that there exists a space $F^{\prime}_1=\Sigma K^{\prime}_1$ with $K^{\prime}_1 \subset K_1$.
-Under the condition, the above theorem is extended as the following form. \begin{thm} If $\alpha$ is compressible into $F^{\prime}_1$, $H_1(\alpha )=0$ and $K_m$ is a sphere, then we obtain $\cat{E}\leq m+1$. \end{thm} This yields, we obtain the following result. \begin{thmapp} $\cat{\mathrm{SO}(10)}=21$. \end{thmapp} In Section \ref{structure} and \ref{cone-decom}, we construct a structure map and a cone-decomposition of some spaces which play the vital role in the proof of the main theorems.
-In Section \ref{str-cone}, we show the important relation between a structure map and a cone-decomposition which are constructed in Section \ref{structure} and \ref{cone-decom}.
+In Sections \ref{structure} and \ref{cone-decom}, we construct a structure map and a cone-decomposition of some spaces which play the vital role in the proof of the main theorems.
+In Section \ref{str-cone}, we show the crucial relation between a structure map and a cone-decomposition which are constructed in Section \ref{structure} and \ref{cone-decom}.
 In Section \ref{proof-mthm}, we prove Theorem \ref{main2thm}.
-In Section \ref{appli-mthm}, we show some applications of Theorem \ref{main2thm}.
+Finally in Section \ref{appli-mthm}, we determine $\cat{\mathrm{SO}(10)}$.